syncfusion-content/maui-docs/MAUI/TabView/Getting-Started.md

 ### Header item template

-By defining the `HeaderItemTemplate` of the SfTabView, a custom user interface(UI) can be achieved to display the tab header data items.
+By defining the `HeaderItemTemplate` of the `SfTabView`, a custom user interface(UI) can be achieved to display the tab header data items.

 {% tabs %}